D3Brooksster/reactlyve-backend/README.md

 *   **Authentication:**
     *   Google OAuth 2.0 for user sign-up and login.
     *   JWT (JSON Web Tokens) for securing API access.
+    *   Tokens are set in an HTTP-only `token` cookie to mitigate XSS risks.
 *   **User Management:**
     *   User roles: `user`, `admin`, `guest`.
     *   Users can view their profile and delete their own account.